 North Carolina is generally considered to be a landlord-friendly state as its landlord-tenant laws has a few differences when compared to most states’.
-Among these differences are a broader power when it comes to being able to pursue legal eviction, increasing rent under rent control laws and not needing to notify North Carolina tenants before entry.
+Among these differences are a broader power when it comes to being able to pursue legal eviction, increasing rent under rent control laws and not needing to notify North Carolina renters before entry.

 Due to these differences, it’s especially important as a landlord in North Carolina that you be familiar with the North Carolina landlord-tenant laws.
 The following is a basic overview of the North Carolina landlord-tenant laws and North Carolina general statutes on the matter.